dkvz/dkvz-blog-backend/README.md

 ## Uselful links
 * [Data access class from current backend](https://github.com/dkvz/DoradeBlogEngineSpring/blob/master/src/main/java/eu/dkvz/BlogAuthoring/model/BlogDataAccessSpring.java)

+## IP Location
+I'm using ip2location, more precisely the DB5.LITE from here https://lite.ip2location.com/ip2location-lite.
+I guess I'll be using the IPv4 BIN.

+Rust library that looks promising: https://github.com/marirs/rust-ip2location.

+They have the DB committed on Github but I thought I probably shouldn't.

 # TODO
 - [x] I need a generic function for "count" queries.
 - [ ] Try selecting only the features I need from dependencies and see if that reduces the binary size - I don't think I need the whole serde crate.